 (b) Notice by Mailing Requirement.

-- 1. The Town Manager shall direct by written letter or electronic mail to the owner or the owner's representative that notice be provided by mailing.
-Notice by mailing shall be deemed a requirement for a variance proposal. - 2.
-The mailed notice shall comply with the content requirements for notice by publication in subsection (a) above.
+The Town Manager shall direct by written letter or electronic mail to the owner or the owner's representative that notice be provided by mailing.
+Notice by mailing shall be deemed a requirement for a variance proposal.